-I host the Science Fiction podcast StarfleetComms along with some co-hosts.
+I host the Science Fiction podcast StarfleetComms usually along with some co-hosts.
 The show’s basic premise is that we all bring a sci-fi related subject to the table – this can be an interview, a review or an article on a subject.
-We then discuss our own findings with the team and due to the makeup of the team we generate lively, entertaining discussion.
+We then discuss our own findings with the team and due to the makeup of the team, we generate lively, entertaining discussion.

 A new perspective on this is a fresh theme I’m bringing to the show.
 It involves time travel and an actual set to film episodes on.
 This means that there will be an opportunity to actually be physically present on set as well as online via video link.
-(Skype etc).
+(Hangouts etc).

-Previous hosts are engaging with their own interests so we need new recruits!
+Previous hosts are engaging with their own interests so I need new recruits!
 This is purely voluntary with no monetary reward and therefore fun, not work.
 Okay, that’s a mighty stretch but I’m running with it. 🙂

 Why no money?

 First, I need to be upfront.
 The podcast doesn’t make any money.
 It’s a freely available podcast with website hosting fees, episode hosting fees and social media advertising fees to pay.
 Any advertising revenue gained through site or YouTube advertising (roughly £0 to date) goes directly toward offsetting those costs that I personally settle.
 It’s a hobbyist podcast.
 This comes with its own challenges as you can imagine… It’s a big ask to get people to work for free so I need to make sure you know what you are getting into and that you feel comfortable committing to it.